ophusgroup/teaching-matsci144/text/phase01_carnot_engine.md

 &= 1 - \frac{T_C}{T_H} \\
 \end{aligned}
 ```
 This is the Carnot efficiency, the maximum efficiency of an ideal heat engine which alternates between two temperatures (in units of Kelvins).
 This efficiency is shown graphically in [](#fig:carnot_efficiency).
-The Carnot efficiency for a cold reservoir at 300 K is plotted in [](#fig:carnot_efficiency_300K).
+The Carnot efficiency for a cold reservoir at 300K is plotted in [](#fig:carnot_efficiency_300K).

 ```{figure} ../images/phase/carnotefficiencygraphic.png